khalidlabs/D2A/README.md

-## Code for the paper:
-Dynamic Optimizers for Complex Industrial Systems via Direct Data-Driven Synthesis
+Code for the paper: Dynamic Optimizers for Complex Industrial Systems via Direct Data-Driven Synthesis.